bli25/RSEM_tutorial/README.md

 					    --seed 0
 ```

-The first argument of `rsem-simulate-reads, `../ref/mouse_ref` tells RSEM where the reference is.
-Then the second and third arguments, `LPS_6h.stat/LPS_6h.model` and `LPS_6h.isoforms.results` provides the learned sequencing error model and estimated expression levels from real data.
+The first argument of `rsem-simulate-reads`, `../ref/mouse_ref`, tells RSEM where the reference is.
+Then the second and third arguments, `LPS_6h.stat/LPS_6h.model` and `LPS_6h.isoforms.results`, provide the learned sequencing error model and estimated expression levels from real data.
 The next argument, `0.36`, specifies portion of reads that come from background noise.
 The first item at the third line of `LPS_6h.stat/LPS_6h.theta` provides an estimate of this portion.
 Then you specify the number of reads to be simulated, `2000000`, and the output name, `LPS_6h_sim_2M`.
 Lastly, option `--seed 0` provides RSEM a seed to initialize the random number generator.
 We set this option to make sure the simulation is replicable.

 When `rsem-simulate-reads` finishes, you should be able to find two FASTQ files containing the simulated reads: `LPS_6h_sim_2M_1.fq` and `LPS_6h_sim_2M_2.fq`.

-Let us run RSEM on the simulated data set by typing the following command:
+Then we can run RSEM on the simulated data set by typing the following command:

 ```
 ../software/RSEM-1.2.25/rsem-calculate-expression -p 8 --paired-end \
 						  --bowtie2 --bowtie2-path ../software/bowtie2-2.2.6 \
 						  --estimate-rspd \
+						  --append-names \
 						  --no-bam-output \
 						  --calc-ci --single-cell-prior \
 						  LPS_6h_sim_2M_1.fq LPS_6h_sim_2M_2.fq \